encode/apistar/README.md

 ### Boolean

 Validates boolean input.
-Returns either `True` or `False`.

 * `default` - A default to be used if a field using this typesystem is missing from a parent `Object`.
 * `description` - A description for online documentation

 ### Object

-Validates dictionary or object input.
+Validates dictionary input.

 * `default` - A default to be used if a field using this typesystem is missing from a parent `Object`.
 * `properties` - A dictionary mapping string key names to typesystem or type values.